Polingaysi Qöyawayma: Writing

 In 1941, Polingaysi Qöyawayma wrote the novel The Sun Girl: A True Story about Dawamana, about difficult decisions faced by a young Hopi girl.

 Her autobiography No Turning Back, which she related to author Vada F. Carlson, was published in 1964.
 Literary critic Robert Kirsch praised it as "one of the rare and important documents of the Indian experience.
 It belongs alongside Theodora Kroeber's Ishi as an account of the collision of two cultures."

 She also co-wrote Broken Pattern: Sunlight & Shadows of Hopi History with Carlson in 1985.

 Pottery

 After her retirement from teaching, Qöyawayma dedicated herself to music and art, particularly pottery.
 She created a unique style, using pink clay with raised symbols such as corn and Kokopelli figures.
 The Heard Museum in Phoenix held an exhibition of her work in the late 1970s, and some of her pots are included in its permanent collection.
 She frequently hosted anthropology students at her home, as well as writers such as Ernest Hemingway.

 Personal life

 Qöyawayma married Lloyd White, a part-Cherokee man, in 1931.
 They divorced one or two years later.

 Her nephew Al Qöyawayma is a successful potter and sculptor.

-Polingaysi Qöyawayma remained healthy into her eighties, but suffered a stroke in 1981.
+Polingaysi Qöyawayma remained healthy into her eighties, but had a stroke in 1981.
 She died in a Phoenix nursing home in 1990, at age 98.
 She was buried at the Kykotsmovi Village Cemetery.